TommyN28/Photon-Laser-Tag-Project/README.md

 --sudo apt-get install python3-tk

---sudo apt-get install python3-pil python3-pil.imagetk
+$--sudo apt-get install python3-pil python3-pil.imagetk

 Then the user, using the command python3 main.py, should execute the code.